 Project Jigsaw is the modularization of Java.
-Basically, it means that programming code is broken up and organized into modules based upon the tasks that those modules execute.
+Basically, it means that the programming code is broken up and organized into modules based upon the tasks that those modules execute.
 By doing this, modules are reusable and far easier to manage and debug.
-This means that software development becomes easier, more streamlined, and debugged faster.
+This means that software development becomes easier, more streamlined, and debug faster.
 This is a key difference between Java 8 and Java 9.

 The second big benefit – it makes the Java Platform more lightweight and more scalable.
 It allows Java applications to run even on devices with low productivity (requires less resource to work).